Columbia Criminal Lawyer

 The Geography of Columbia

 Columbia is one of the few planned communities in the state of Maryland, made up of ten self-contained villages.
 The city was first established with the stated goal of “improving the quality of residents’ lives” and was a forerunner in eliminating racial, class, and religious segregation that plagued the rest of the United States in the 1960s.
-It’s unincorporated status makes it difficult to establish specific city limits, but most geographers consider only the areas governed under the Columbia Association as part of the actual city limits.
+Its unincorporated status makes it difficult to establish specific city limits, but most geographers consider only the areas governed under the Columbia Association as part of the actual city limits.
 As such, the total area of Columbia is about 32.2 square miles including about 0.80 percent water.
-Other definitions of the total area of Columbia also include small, older communities like Allview, Diamondback, and Holiday Hills.
+Small, older communities like Allview, Diamondback, and Holiday Hills are sometimes also defined as being part of the total area of Columbia.

 Columbia itself is located in the Piedmont area of Maryland, with an eastern edge hugging the fall line that runs through the state.
 The climate of Columbia is typical of central Maryland—hot, humid summers and cold winters.
 Columbia attracts many nature enthusiasts due to its many stands of mature trees protected by local government, especially Symphony Woods.
 Breaking up the valleys and rolling hills that characterize the city are three man-made lakes.